 Business analytics has applications in a wide array of different businesses.
 Some companies are developing innovative ways to use big data in order to improve their customer’s experience and maximize profits.
 Here is a real life example of business analytics:

 Fast-food companies have begun to implement business analytics to streamline their restaurants.
-No one wants to have a slow experience in a fast-food drive-thru.
+Who wants to have a slow experience in a fast-food drive-thru?
 By monitoring how busy the drive-thru is these businesses can increase efficiency during peak hours.
 When the line gets long, the digital order boards change.
 They begin to highlight items that can be prepared quickly.
 This leads to more simple orders that can be completed quickly.
 When the lines are short, slower items with higher margins are featured.
 In this way, the store can respond to real-time needs to improve efficiency.

 Other types of business analytics applications do more than just respond to the current situation.
 These techniques help businesses predict which customers are less likely to return.
 They can then target advertising and promotions to these customers to improve retention.
 Here are some examples of predictive analytics in business:

 Casinos use business analytics to improve their profits and keep customers coming back.
 Though the house wins most of the time, players typically need to win enough to enjoy themselves and keep playing.
 Otherwise, players may lose interest and stop coming back.
 By tracking players spending, casinos can learn which customers they make the most money from.
 They can offer greater incentives to these big spenders to keep them coming back.
 The collected data also helps these resorts understand which amenities are most popular.

 There are data analytics tools that can be used in business analytics to streamline the big data pipeline.